 Do not turn any loops on the other side of the braid!
 If you were to turn any of the loops on the “non-turned”, open side of the braid, it would tie the braid together there and prevent it from opening out to be flat later.

 A pattern chart for a flat braid is very simple, almost more of a list than a chart.
 It consists of just one column, representing the side of the braid with the turned-loop moves – the ‘folded’ side of the braid.
 So each ‘row’ just shows one cell, representing only one of the two loop transfers in that row of braiding.
 Remember to turn a loop on that side twice rather than not turn it, if it already has the correct color uppermost.
-If it needs a color change, give it a normal turn.
+If you forget this and don’t turn the loop, you will get a little hole in the middle of the braid in that spot.
+If the loop does need a color change, give it a normal turn.
 All the loops on the other side of the braid will be transferred ‘straight’ / without a turn, so those moves are not represented in the chart.

 Bear in mind that all the loops travel back and forth to both sides of the braid, so the Darks and Lights on the “ignored” side of the braid will be corrected to the new pattern’s configuration once they get over to the other hand!
 It’ll only take a few extra rows of braiding before all the the loops have been switched to the correct configuration for the new pattern.